-Breast Lift with Implants Surgery for a fuller upper pole – Mastopexy Augmentation
+Breast Lift with Implants Surgery for a fuller upper pole – Mastopexy Augmentation in Melbourne

 The term Mastopexy-Augmentation indicates a surgical breast lift and nipple repositioning COMBINED with insertion of breast implants and/or fat transfer to achieve extra fullness or larger cup sizes.

 - If your breast tissue or your nipples are heading south – and if your breasts are looking droopy, saggy or baggy, you may be a good candidate for Breast lift with Implants Surgery.

 - We can help you get an enhanced breast and fuller breast shaping using the Mastopexy procedure combined with breast augmentation with or without fat transfer using Mentor or Motiva Breast Implants.

 Breast Lift Surgery may be one of the best surgeries to help women re-adjust the location and size of their breasts for more balanced proportions.

 With the right procedure customised to meet YOUR surgery goals and breast shape/nipple position objectives, you can gain better cleavage, fuller and firmer breasts and aesthetically ‘relocated’ breast nipples.

 The NAC (Nipple Areola Complex) can also be resized, reshaped and repositioned to be more aesthetically attractively – meaning more symmetrical and/or better balanced – relative to the under-breast crease (IMF are skinfold).